tomjaguarpaw/H2/posts/git-rebase-conflicts.md

  ++>>>>>>> Add foo 5
 ```

+The commit you are transplanting expected to see the state of the file
+in the middle and to change it to the state of the file in the bottom
+hunk.
+Instead what it saw was the state at the top.

-The correct way to resolve this conflict is to apply the logical
+The correct way to resolve this conflict is to combine the logical
-change of the bottom hunk (adding `foo5`) to the state of the top hunk
+change of the bottom hunk relative to the middle (adding `foo5`) and
-beyond what the bottom patch expected (the addition of `foo4`) (in
+the logical change of the top hunk relative to the middle (adding
-your editor this will typically be easier to do by making that change
+`foo4`) (in your editor this will typically be easier to do by making
-to the top hunk), that is, we want to end up with the file we save in
+that change to the top hunk), that is, we want to end up with the file
-our editor as
+we save in our editor as

 ```python
 def main():